anhthony/CSE185-Project/benchmark/README.md

 On average across all 6 datasets, `VarDetect` is about 2.35x slower than `VarScan`.
 On average across all datasets from lab (`NA12878_child, NA12891_father, NA12892_mother`), `VarDetect` is about 2.29x slower than `VarScan`.
 On average across all datasets of our own choosing (`NA18555, HG02603, HG000145`), `VarDetect` is about 2.41x slower than `VarScan`.
 Runtime for both tools were measured using datasets containing roughly 200,000 positions in chromosome 6 (lab datasets) and chromosome 10 (datasets that we chose) of the human genome and the same optional flags used for variant calling.

+In conclusion, `VarDetect` takes about ~2.3x more time to run than `VarScan` using the same dataset with equal size and same optional flags.
 ## 2. Accuracy Between `VarScan` And `VarDetect` With Different Datasets

 From our analysis, `VarDetect` was only able to find a subset of the variants that `VarScan` found (the assumed 'true' variants).